WhiteRock Home

 • Have we encountered new pain points since we last optimized our system?

-• Are our reports and dashboards reflective of our performance?
-Are they easy to update?
+• Are our reports and dashboards reflective of our performance and easy to maintain?

-• Is our reporting structure appropriate for where our business is today?
-Will it be appropriate for tomorrow’s business?
+• Is our reporting structure appropriate for today’s business and tomorrow’s growth?

-• Is Salesforce customized to our unique business needs?
+• Is Salesforce configured to support our unique business processes?

 • Does our system meet the latest company security standards?

-Considering these questions should assist you in determining your confidence level in the health of your Salesforce ecosystem.
-If your confidence level is low or unclear, further assessment may be an appropriate next step.
+If your confidence level is low or unclear after considering these questions, a deeper assessment may be an appropriate next step.

 Salesforce Assessment Services